 This morning I notice the lone male whitethroat that arrived here a week ago has, overnight, acquired company with at least five other males setting out their claim to a territory.
 Each bird loudly projects a cheery, hurried short warble into the still, fresh, morning air as it sings from a prominent perch atop a favoured hawthorn or bramble.
 Hey! it says.
 I am back and rejoicing.
 I have survived the perilous journey from my winter home and now want to get on with why I am here.

 I marvel at this tiny fragile creature that has flown unaided to an unexceptional corner of middle England to sing so lustily.
-A few weeks ago he was in the heat of Africa, south of the Sahara, before one night, prompted by who knows what, he flew up towards the stars and headed north, following a compass unknown to humanity that brought him across, desert, mountain, sea, forest and cities to land on a particular speck of land that was probably where he came into being.
+A few weeks ago he was in the heat of Africa, south of the Sahara, before one night, prompted by who knows what, he flew up towards the stars and headed north, following a compass unknown to humanity that brought him across, desert, mountain, sea, forest and cities to land on a particular speck of land that was probably where he remembered coming into being.

 It is a marvel that never eases to move me.
 For whatever is happening to our world, the cruelty of human to human, the disregard for our fellow inhabitants of this planet be they flora or fauna, this returning is as if a signal is sent by nature that all is not lost.There is hope so long as the whitethroat and his like return.Do not give up it says but the migrants return in ever decreasing numbers and I feel a growing amxiety.